-

 February 24, 20252025.02.24 E-Verify Update on Haiti TPS EADs

-In light of the partial vacatur of Haiti's TPS designation, DHS's E-Verify website issued an update regarding employees with TPS from Haiti.
-The guidance states that employers must correct previously completed Forms I-9 for employees who originally presented category A12 or C19 EADs which were set to expire on February 3, 2026 and amend their expiration date to August 3, 2025.
+In light of the partial vacatur of Haiti's TPS designation, DHS's E-Verify website issued an update about TPS holders from Haiti.
+The guidance states that employers must correct previously completed I-9 forms for employees who originally presented category A12 or C19 EADs set to expire on February 3, 2026, and amend their expiration date to August 3, 2025.
 Employers are also required to re-verify such employees before they start work on August 4, 2025.

 View DocumentSubsequent Trump and Court Action